pradeepjindal/nse-insights-2020/README.md

 3day continue fall report, 3day continue rise report

-Tech Debt
-separate DeliverySpikeDto into ppfDto file validator - csv files and db dates data validator - csv rows and db rows
+divergence report - price rising and rsi falling (3d)

+find what happens to tdy topper on next day find what happens to tdy open=low on next day

+detect bullsih and bearish engulf

 sbi
 buy 2 rs down from open and 5 rs down from open sell 3 rs high from open

-Design
+TECH DEBT
+separate DeliverySpikeDto into ppfDto file validator - csv files and db dates data validator - csv rows and db rows

+DESIGN
 favor composition over inheritance

 Scala has support for Mixins as well.
 In Scala those are called Traits.